 Smoker: While we rarely use a smoker in our own apiary, we do believe that it is a critical piece of a equipment for all beekeepers.
 The smoker is used to subdue the bees by both making it difficult for them to communicate, and also causing them to gorge on honey in preparation for a fire.
 Honey bees are temperamental creatures, and otherwise docile hives may have days where they are overly agitated.
 In most cases you will just avoid the hive on those days, but there are some times when you must get into or move the hive and a smoker will be your best friend!

 Jacket with Veil and Gloves: As a new beekeeper it isn't likely that you will be overly comfortable with your unprotected hands and face near 40,000+ stinging insects at first.
-We recommend that all beekeepers start off using protective equipment at first so that they can become comfortable around their bees - bees seem to sense nervousness or confidence, and a nervous beekeeper often makes mistakes and gets stung, which is an easy way to get turned off of your new-found hobby.
-Once you get used to working with bees, if you want you can slowly wean yourself off of gloves and then off of a jacket entirely.
+We recommend that all beekeepers start off using protective equipment so that they can become comfortable around their bees.
+Bees seem to sense nervousness or confidence, and a nervous beekeeper often makes mistakes and gets stung, which is an easy way to get turned off of your new-found hobby.
+Once you get used to working with bees, you can slowly wean yourself off of gloves and then off of a jacket entirely (if you feel comfortable).
 You will begin to sense your bees' mood before you open the hive - they'll tell you if you need protective gear or a smoker or not!

 We've conveniently packaged all of these items in our beekeeping starter kit.

-Naturally, as honeybees are entirely behavior-dependent on the climate in which they live, when you begin a hive will fluctuate based on your geography.
+Naturally, as honeybees' behavior is dependent on the climate in which they live, new hives will fluctuate at first based on your geography.
 Since we live in the Pacific Northwest, I will use that as an example, but you will want to read widely and connect with local beekeepers and beekeeping groups specific to your area.

 As a beginning beekeeper you will always be learning.
 If you stop learning you're doing it wrong!
 As a natural beekeeper you are joining an ever-growing and changing beekeeping subculture that is still not understood by the larger beekeeping community.
 You may be scoffed at or ridiculed for your choice of hive designs or methods, but take comfort in the fact that a shift toward treatment-free, bee-friendly beekeeping is beginning, even among long-time traditional beekeepers.